HardlyDifficult/Tutorials/Chapter5.md

 An alternative solution might be something like this:

- - For the Evil Cloud, simply play the intro animation with a default state in the Animator Controller.
+ - For the EvilCloud, simply play the intro animation with a default state in the Animator Controller.
  - Add a 'InvisibleFor' value to the FadeInThenEnable script, and time that to coordinate with the intro.
  - Add an initial sleep time to the spawner to align with the intro animation.